 This tumor tends to present in the cerebral hemispheres and can cross the corpus callosum.

-This tumor earned the name of butterfly glioma due to its ability to cross the corpus callosum in a butterfly pattern.
+This tumor is also known as a butterfly glioma due to its ability to cross the corpus callosum in a butterfly pattern.
 This can be visualized on MR imaging of the head.

-Anaplastic tumor cells tend to be seen bordering areas of central necrosis in glioblastoma, known as pseudo-palisading tumor cells.
+Anaplastic tumor cells tend to be seen bordering areas of central necrosis in glioblastoma.
+These are known as pseudo-palisading tumor cells.